HazyResearch/deepdive/doc/doc/basics/configuration.md

 ## Notation format

-DeepDive configuration file uses HOCON format.
+The DeepDive configuration file uses HOCON format.
 It is an extension of JSON.
 For a detailed specification, see [readme of HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md#readme).

 Below are some highlights of the notation format.